Last updated: June 28, 2023

 Pylon Lookout Museum

-It emphasizes the dangerous work that was carried out in that period, and the bravery that was required with the available tools.
+It emphasises the dangerous work that was carried out in that period and the bravery that was required with the available tools.

-Various displays explain why it took so long to realise the bridge, and the engineering challenges that such a steel arch presented.
+Various displays explain why it took so long to finish the construction of the bridge and the engineering challenges that such a steel arch presented.

 As awesome as the museum is, most people visit the Pylon Lookout for the incredible views of the city and the Sydney Harbour.
-Trust us, the views from the open-air observation deck do not disappoint!
+Trust us; the views from the open-air observation deck will not disappoint!

 Overall, a visit to the Pylon Lookout is absolutely worth your time and money.
 This top Sydney tourist attraction is enjoyable as well as educational, for both adults and children.